shoftim

 I’ve recently been craving something Thai.
 Perhaps a green coconut curry.
 You can make it with your favorite protein—try sliced chicken breasts or thighs, thinly sliced steak, cubes of firm fleshed fish, or tofu, and just for fun, halved green grapes to offset the heat.
 (You can make the curry as mild or as spicy as you’d like.)
 A quick mixed vegetable stir fry and some fluffy jasmine rice, and voila.

 I want to do something a little more substantial for dessert; something to augment the little caramel-dipped grapes.
-I decided to make a simple baked custard and add this pandan flavoring.
-It has a wonderful aroma and taste, and the bright green color is kind of fun.
-It has been pointed out that the flavor is artificial and that it contains no actual pandan.
+I decided to make a simple baked custard and add this pandan flavoring, a Southeast Asian culinary leaf that adds a wonderful aroma and taste.
+Plus, the bright green color is kind of fun.
+It has been pointed out that the flavor in the one I’ve linked to is artificial and that it contains no actual pandan.
 But, as someone who always reaches for all-natural ingredients … I have to admit that I love this stuff.
+If you can get the real thing, go for it!